coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-mchip-v23.md

 # Mac (Apple Chip) Installation Overview

+___

-[Click here](https://hackmd.io/@jirvingphd/dojo-env-mac-apple-chip) for a web version of these instructions, with a table of contents sidebar.
+- [Click here](https://hackmd.io/@jirvingphd/dojo-env-mac-apple-chip) for the web version of these instructions, with a table of contents sidebar.
+- [Click here](https://hackmd.io/@jirvingphd/dojo-env-overview) for the web version of the Installation Overview.

+___

 <img src="https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1693270391__MacApplechipPythonInstallationforDSOverviewv2023.png">